jbs1/eve-srpmail/README.md

 * [ ] fix bug with contract status not refeshing
   * [ ] deleted/timed out contracts don't disappear from list as the javascript only add's and doesn't remove
 * [x] corp name lookup for mails instead of static (possibly save name in session on login/auth)
+* [ ] Replace header corp name with logo, also make it dynamic lookup

 If all endpoints are implemeted, it would remove the need to be ingame at all which would mean SRP could be done on the go e.g. through our phone.